JCI was established in 1975 as a 501(c)(3) community rehabilitation facility.

-Shortly after, in 2000, JCI decided to become more diverse and serve other populations who had disadvantages/barriers.
-We reached out to the younger generation, who also had barriers to employment, and developed the “Yes I Can Program” for ages 16 to 21 years.
-Additionally, we began operating the Occupational Course of Study (OCS) diploma program, which is offered in collaboration with local high schools, to provide community-based, vocational training and assistance with job search for these students.
+In 2000, JCI embarked on a new journey to provide services to populations who had disadvantages/barriers.
+We reached out to the younger generation, who also had barriers to employment, and developed the "Yes I Can Program" for ages 16 to 21.
+Additionally, JCI began providing workforce development instruction and guidance to high school students with disabilities in Johnston County.

-In 2003, both our programs and manufacturing endeavors were growing, and we soon built a 10,000-square-foot building in Smithfield to keep up with the demand.
+In 2003, both programs and manufacturing endeavors were growing, and JCI soon built a 10,000-square-foot building in Smithfield to keep up with this demand.

-In 2004, we added a 30,000-square-foot program and production facility in Lillington, serving Harnett and Sampson counties, and became ISO registered.
-In 2007, we began operating the Unity House, a psychosocial rehabilitation program located in Selma.
-We continued to grow, and by 2008 we purchased the 90,000-square-foot facility in Selma.
+In 2007, JCI began operating the Unity House, a psychosocial rehabilitation program in Selma.
+JCI continued to grow and, by 2008, purchased the 90,000-square-foot facility in Selma, North Carolina.

-In 2015 we decided to expand both the Behavioral Health Unit and Youth Services.
+In 2015 JCI expanded both the Behavioral Health and Youth Services units.
 Behavioral Health expanded Supported Employment Services to include an evidence-based, individual placement and supportive employment model for persons with mental health and substance abuse barriers.
-Youth Services are now available in Johnston, Lee and Sampson counties and plans are to expand further in the near future.
+The Adolescent Parenting Transitions program also began providing services to pregnant and parenting students in Johnston County.